FIRST-Tech-Challenge/ftcdocs/docs/source/ftc_ml/index.rst

 This tool, the *FIRST* Tech Challenge Machine Learning toolchain **(FTC-ML)**, allows *FIRST* Tech Challenge teams to create custom TensorFlow models for use in the game challenge.
-Learn how to train TensorFlow to recognize your Team Shipping Element, Freight scoring elements, and more using this tool, and download models that you can use in your autonomous and driver-controlled Op Modes.
+Learn how to train TensorFlow to recognize your Custom Signal Sleeve images and more using this tool, and download models that you can use in your autonomous and driver-controlled Op Modes.

 .. toctree::